barroit/barroit/Documentation/sysinit/add-platform.rst

 consumer into two directories.
 But again, this framework is flexible.
 You're free to place them in one or multiple directories.

 You must read the code.
-I won't duplicate implementation details or explain how they're implemented here.
-I'll just tell you what scripts do and where to place them.
+This document doesn't repeat implementation details or explain how they're done.
+It only tells you what scripts do and where to put them.

 Add provider
 ============

-Name this provider.
-I use the parent name of OS families for providers.
-For Linux-based distributions, I use ``linux``.
-For macOS, ``darwin``.
-And probably ``bsd`` for FreeBSD.
+You must give this provider a nice name.
+Common choice is OS family name, like ``linux``, ``bsd``, or ``darwin``.

 A provider must contain these scripts: